bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/install/quickstart/aws/ecs/index.markdown

 ### Launch

-Now you can launch Bottlerocket instances into your ECS cluster!
+Now you can add Bottlerocket instances to your ECS cluster!
-There are a few values that you need to set in your environment first:
+There are some values that you need to set in your environment first such as the Subnet ID, Bottlerocket AMI ID, and ECS Instance Profile Name.
+You can get the information you need using the AWS CLI:

 ```bash
 export ECS_VPC_ID=$(aws ec2 describe-vpcs \